St Mary’s Junior School embraces the framework of the National Curriculum Statement.

-After extensive research both locally and abroad, we implemented Singapore Mathematics.
+After extensive research both locally and abroad, we implemented Singapore Maths.
 This approach teaches fundamental number manipulation skills, as well as routine and non-routine problem solving.
-It is structured and developmental with a successful learning spiral.
+It is structured and developmental, with a successful learning spiral.

-In all languages – English, isiZulu, Sesotho and Afrikaans, there is a focus on communication and comprehension.
-The girls look at different genres and language usage while visual literacy also extends their skills.
+In all languages – English, isiZulu, Sesotho and Afrikaans – there is a focus on communication and comprehension.
+The girls look at different genres and language usage, while visual literacy extends their skills.
 Creative writing and poetry provide them with opportunities for intra-personal communication and self-reflection, all lessons to enable them to face busy, challenging futures.

-We are members of the International Primary Curriculum, affiliated to Fieldwork Education, founded in the United Kingdom.
+We hold membership in the International Primary Curriculum, affiliated to Fieldwork Education, founded in the United Kingdom.
 This curriculum integrates learning across the sciences and technology, and develops international-mindedness from an early age.

-In the Natural Sciences the scientific approach to investigation and problem solving is taught, with a strong focus on environment and the sustainability of our practices and our world.
-We attempt to give them understanding and knowledge from early learning experiences.
+In the Natural Sciences the scientific approach to investigation and problem solving is taught, with a strong focus on the environment and the sustainability of our practices and our world.
+We attempt to give the girls understanding and knowledge from early learning experiences.